Jakab-hegy: Geology

 The mountain was mostly formed during the Paleozoic Era and consists of Permian sandstone.
 The erosion of sandstone created the natural sites of the hill: the Babás Szerkövek (literally, "man-like stones in a row") and Zsongorkő (Zsongor's stone).

 Jakab-hegy contains the only significant uranium-reserve in Hungary.
-Mining began in the 1950s with the help of the Soviet Union and served both the Russian nuclear arsenal and the Paks Nuclear Power Plant.
+Mining began in the 1950s with the help of the Soviet Union and served both the Russian nuclear arsenal and Hungary's Paks Nuclear Power Plant near the small town of Paks.
 Due to the high costs of production and the relatively low price of uranium after the Cold War the mines were closed in the 1990s.